 What are classic alerts in Microsoft Azure?

 This article describes how to create older classic metric alerts.
 Azure Monitor now supports newer near-real time metric alerts and a new alerts experience.
-Classic alerts are scheduled to be retired.
+Classic alerts are retired for public cloud users, though still in limited use until 31 May 2021.
+Classic alerts for Azure Government cloud and Azure China 21Vianet will retire on 29 February 2024.

 Alerts allow you to configure conditions over data and become notified when the conditions match the latest monitoring data.